taoyue.com : Book Reviews : Spycatcher

 "Uncensored, remarkably candid, and enormously revealing about the real spy business that most of us know principally from fiction ... as Britain's principal liaison with American intelligence officials ...
 Wright's insights about the CIA and the FBI ... is riveting stuff ...American interest ought to be especially aroused by Peter Wright's charge that there was a conspiracy within MI5 to overthrow then Prime Minister Harold Wilson in the mid-1970s, and that it was instigated from within the CIA ...
 But the most important aspect of this book is that it offers a rare inside glimpse of the real day-by-day goings-on within the intelligence world over a long period of time from a very high-level, authoritative voice."

 Seventeen years after its attempted suppression by the British government, its overseas publication in the Commonwealth and in America, and its twenty-week stay on The New York Times bestseller list, Spycatcher is no longer the shocker it once was.
-Post-September 11, we're now preoccupied with more recent failures in the intelligence community, nuclear weapons are more likely to be detonated from a suitcase than an ICBM, and the deadly game of Cold War cloak-and-dagger work seems a distant memory to those who did not live through it.
+These days, we’re more worried about more recent failures in the intelligence community, and nuclear weapons are more likely to be detonated from a suitcase than an ICBM.
+The deadly game of Cold War cloak-and-dagger work now seems a distant memory.

-Spycatcher is an overwhelmingly technical and factual book, filled with the details of electronic gadgetry, acronyms, reports, code names; sometimes, it seems, introducing a new person every two paragraphs.
-The journalist Paul Greengrass has undoubtedly done some heavy editing in this as-told-to book, but it remains difficult to get through the book.
-Fortunately, the book is multifacted; since it follows Wright's career through MI5, it changes focus whenever his career changes direction.
-He starts with gadgetry, moves on to codebreaking and radio surveillance (often piggybacking on telephones), and recounts anecdotes of field operations in the colonies in the dying days of Empire.
-Readers interested in any of these topics can find several dozen good pages of first-hand information and anecdotes.
+Spycatcher is a very technical and factual book, filled with the details of electronic gadgetry, acronyms, reports, and code names.
+Sometimes, it seems to be introducing a new person every two paragraphs.
+It’s not that easy to get through the book, as the prose is quite dense.
+Fortunately, the book is multifaceted, and it changes focus whenever Wright’s career in MI5 changes direction.
+He begins with gadgetry, moves on to code-breaking and radio surveillance (often piggybacking on telephones), and tells anecdotes of field operations in the colonies in the dying days of the Empire.
+Readers interested in any of these topics can find several dozen pages of first-hand information.

-The meat of the book is on Wright's work in counterintelligence.
-As operations kept going wrong, and pieces of the puzzle began to fit together, Roger Hollins became the primary suspect in Wright's mind for the role of the Fifth Man, the only uncaught spy in a Soviet ring, all in high-level roles in the British government.
-But Hollis being the Director of MI5, Wright was never able to prove this.
-The allegation remains just an allegation today, as every few years a new book claims conclusive proof that another high-level British official was the Fifth Man.
-In the world of double-agents and barium meals (disinformation), colleagues turn out to be enemies, enemies turn out to be friends (most notably in the CIA), and the truth becomes only murkier after the subject goes to the grave.
+The heart of the book is on Wright's work in counterintelligence.
+As operations kept going wrong, and pieces of the puzzle began to fit together, Wright focuses on Roger Hollins as a suspected Soviet agent.
+He would be the Fifth Man, the only man remaining at-large from a busted five-person Soviet spy ring that had placed men at high levels of British government.
+But since Hollis was the Director of MI5, Wright was never able to prove his allegation.
+The identity of the Fifth Man remains unknown today.
+In the world of double-agents and barium meals (disinformation), colleagues turn out to be enemies, enemies turn out to be friends (most notably in the CIA), and the truth only becomes murkier once the subject goes to the grave.

 The deception practiced by intelligence agents is, after all, a game, albeit with deadly danger around every corner.
 Just two months ago in October 2004, Frits Hoekstra came forward to expose the Marxist-Leninist Party of the Netherlands, a Communist Party of the Maoist persuasion, as an operation of Dutch Intelligence.

-In retrospect, it is quite surprising that such a book could make it to the Times bestseller list, doubly so in this day of Harry Potter and the Greatest Generation and other, much easier-to-read cultural phenomenon.
-Undoubtedly the publicity over its British suppression and the self-reinforcing nature of bestseller lists contributed.
-I suspect a large number of the copies sold, in the US anyway, ended up largely unread, with its unfamiliar names and events.
+In retrospect, it is quite surprising that such a book could make it to the New York Times bestseller list.
+Were Americans really so interested in events in British intelligence?
+Undoubtedly, the publicity over the British censorship helped.
+I suspect a large number of the copies sold, at least in the US, ended up on shelves largely unread.